 Chronic amebic infection of the colon

 Chronic amebic infection of the colon can mimic inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more and manifests as intermittent nondysenteric diarrhea with abdominal pain, mucus, flatulence, and weight loss.
 Chronic infection may also manifest as tender, palpable masses or annular lesions (amebomas) in the cecum and ascending colon.
 Ameboma may be mistaken for colon carcinoma Colorectal Cancer Colorectal cancer is extremely common.
 Symptoms include blood in the stool and change in bowel habits.
-Screening using one of several methods is recommended for appropriate populations.
-Diagnosis... read more or pyogenic abscess Intra-Abdominal Abscesses Abscesses can occur anywhere in the abdomen and retroperitoneum.
+Diagnosis is by colonoscopy.
+Treatment is surgical resection and chemotherapy for nodal... read more or pyogenic abscess Intra-Abdominal Abscesses Abscesses can occur anywhere in the abdomen and retroperitoneum.
 They mainly occur after surgery, trauma, or conditions involving abdominal infection and inflammation, particularly when peritonitis... read more .

 Hepatic or other extraintestinal amebic disease